 - Add onions, white parts of green onions, garlic and carrots.
 Stir fry for 1 minute then add cabbage, cook on medium-high heat for 3 to 4 minute or until vegetables soften.

 - Push vegetables to the rims of the pan, clearing space in the middle of the pan.
-Add remaining 1 tbsp of oil then pork belly.
+Add remaining 1 tablespoon of oil then pork belly.
 Stir fry the pork belly (without mixing vegetables in) on high heat for about 1 minute then add seasoning.
 Mix everything through.

 - Add udon and toss through with 2 spatulas (or chopsticks), one in each hand to help with even distribution of seasoning and vegetables.
 About 2 to 3 minutes.